macwinlin-studio/import-2.1.3/README.md

 - Uninstall sign
 - Change config

-This project can be run directly,The author will make an app version later.
+This project can be run directly.

 This project needs to install some necessary modules.